SaberMirzaei/Alloy-Model-of-MCA/README.md

 RUNNING AND REQUIREMENTS
 ==================
-In order to be able run this model, JRE and Alloy model checker are needed.
+In order to be to able run this model, JRE and Alloy model checker are needed.

 You can download Alloy model checker from: http://alloy.mit.edu/alloy